HelmholtzAI-Consultants-Munich/MLEE/README.md

 By combining predictive modeling with interpretable ML approaches, MLEE helps researchers explore complex, high-dimensional datasets and uncover important drivers of health outcomes.
 The framework is designed to complement traditional epidemiological methods and facilitate the use of ML in environmental epidemiology.

+If **Git** and **Conda** are already installed, you can start with [2.
+Quick start](#2-Quick-start).
+If this is your first time setting up the project or you need to configure Git or Conda, continue with the detailed installation instructions found in [3.
+Detailed installation instruction](#3-Detailed-installation-instruction)

 ## 2. Quick start

 If **Git** and **Conda** is already installed, go to your terminal, navigate to the directory where you want to clone the MLEE repository to and run: